CianHub/issue-tracker/README.md

 The application has several features:

-1. There are 3 roles: user, staff and superuser
+1. There are 3 roles: user, staff and superuser.
 2. Users can browse the existing tickets in the database.
 2. Users can create their own tickets.
 3. Users can edit or delete their existing tickets.